M0sh1M00/Phantrump/README.md

 ![PLAYER1-3](https://user-images.githubusercontent.com/32857511/132941863-d972c7f6-1160-4bf2-bf79-bd45ea023fca.PNG)

-Player 1 attacked into Aerial - an lane Player 2 left empty.
+Player 1 attacked into Aerial - a lane Player 2 left empty.
 Thus because no card is there Player 1 lost the Qiggly card.
+Since this is Player 2's screen, on the right side the amount of cards Player 1 has can be seen.
+Notice how it is 4 however in the previous Player 2 image it was 5 - since Player 1 just lost the Qiggly card.
 ![PLAYER2-3](https://user-images.githubusercontent.com/32857511/132941876-bb9ac7cc-b690-43bd-bd1e-138e352276d7.PNG)